AdventHealth Carrollwood

-AdventHealth Carrollwood is a non-profit hospital campus in Egypt Lake-Leto, Florida, United States.
+University Community Hospital, Inc. (doing business as AdventHealth Carrollwood) is a non-profit hospital campus in Egypt Lake-Leto, Florida, United States.
 It became part of AdventHealth following a merger with University Community Health in September 2010.
 The medical facility is a tertiary and primary stroke center that has multiple specialties.
 In February 2021, The Weeknd had 150 meals delivered to the hospital for its employees.

 History

 1961-1995

 In 1961, Carrollwood Community Hospital was founded.
 In 1989, Centurion Health of Carrollwood purchased the hospital which was in debt and changed its name to Centurion Hospital of Carrollwood.
 Two years later Centurion Health of Carrollwood filed for bankruptcy and put Centurion Hospital of Carrollwood up for sale.

 In early July 1993, University Community Hospital agreed to purchase the hospital from Centurion Health of Carrollwood for $17.4 million.
 The sale had to be approved by creditors and the United States bankruptcy court.
 In early November, University Community Hospital officially took over the management of Centurion Hospital of Carrollwood and renamed it to University Community Hospital-Carrollwood.

 On February 15, 1995, a physician did arthroscopy on the wrong knee of a woman, University Community Hospital-Carrollwood settled the case with the woman out of court.
 Also a physician mistakenly removed a woman's healthy ovary, while leaving the one that was diseased.
 The woman threatened to sue the hospital, her mistake took place in November 1993.
 Her lawyer told the hospital that he was willing to settle the case for $1 million, University Community Hospital-Carrollwood considered the request to be blackmail.

 The Agency for Health Care Administration ordered both University Community Hospital-Carrollwood, and its parent facility in Tampa University Community Hospital, to stop all elective surgeries on April 8, 1995.
 In late April, the ban was lifted at midnight, after University Community Hospital-Carrollwood paid a $195,000 fine for its violations.